 Answers to your questions

-Will having a baby affect my life insurance?
+Will having a baby affect whether I need life insurance?

 With a new person in your family it’s a good time to think about life insurance.
 You want to be sure the life you want for your child is protected financially, no matter what happens to you.
 Having life insurance in place can help ensure you have the right protection, giving you peace of mind.